 Criticism from Bair Hugger’s Inventor

-Dr. Scott D. Augustine now acts as an advocate, spearheading campaigns to inform people about the infection risks of his invention.
-He argues the forced air method brings bacteria from the hospital setting into contact with the patient.
+Dr. Scott D. Augustine acted as an advocate, spearheading campaigns to inform people about the infection risks of his invention.
+He argued that the forced air method brought bacteria from the hospital setting into contact with the patient.

-He has since invented a new warming system that doesn’t utilize a forced-air method called the HotDog, which is more like a blanket than a blowing system, or an air-free electric blanket.
+Dr. Augustine has since invented a newer warming system that doesn’t utilize a forced-air method called the HotDog, which is more like a blanket than a blowing system, or an air-free electric blanket.

 Dr. Jeffrey P. Gumprecht, an infectious disease expert in New York, said that he was hired by Dr. Augustine’s company to review its data.
 He said he found the inventor’s theory about the potential dangers of forced-air warming compelling, but added that proving such a link might be impossible, as has been shown in more recent studies such as the ones published in Frontiers in Surgery and the American Society of Heating, Refrigerating, and Air-Conditioning Engineers, Inc in 2018 and 2019 respectively.

-Studies led the inventor to believe that the Bair Hugger can cause an increased risk of infection may have been found inadequate, but patients who claim to have been affected by the device have filed adverse event reports with the FDA.
-The regulatory agency hasn’t issued a recall for the devices, which continues to be used on millions of patients.
+The studies that led Dr. Augustine to believe that the Bair Hugger can cause an increased risk of infection may have been found inadequate, but patients who claim to have been affected by the device have filed adverse event reports with the FDA.

 The Next Steps